JennyMakula/swiftcodingbat/README.md

 http://codingbat.com/java

 The website, however, only supports Java and Python.
-To write solutions in Swift, use:
+To write solutions in Swift, use the IBM Swift Sandbox:

 https://swiftlang.ng.bluemix.net/#/repl

-Overtime, I will be adding solutions to problems in Swift3 and Java.
+Overtime, I will be adding solutions to problems in Swift 3 and Java.